-Navigating tax filings that involve Bitcoin is a new and hazardous undertaking.
+Navigating tax filings that involve bitcoin is a new and hazardous undertaking.
 You shouldn’t attempt to do it alone.
-The dedicated California tax attorneys at NewPoint Law Group stay on top of developments in tax law so that you don’t have to worry about them come filing season.
-Call our offices at 1-800-358-0305 to speak with us about filing taxes on your Bitcoin wages.
+The dedicated California tax attorneys at NewPoint Law Group, LLP, stay on top of developments in tax law so that you don’t have to worry about them come filing season.
+Call our offices at 800-358-0305 to speak with us about filing taxes on your bitcoin wages.

 Filing Taxes if You Get Paid in Bitcoin in California